-Proposals can be submitted by academics at universities or non-commercial research institutes.
+Proposals can be submitted by researchers at universities or non-commercial research institutes.
+We welcome proposals from various social science fields, such as sociology, psychology, political science, economics, and criminology.
 The GESIS Panel does not accept commercial projects.

 The GESIS Panel Team will consider your wishes concerning the preferred period between waves.

 10. What languages may I use for submitting a proposal?